Gin peddler, cocktail connoisseur and food fanatic Danny Walker tells us why this hilly suburb of Bristol is worth the climb...

 St Michael's Hill isn't a fun hill to walk up, but it's worth it to get to Kingsdown.

 Then of course there is Psychopomp - I couldn't not plug the distillery!
-Pop in during the week for a gin & tonic while gin trickles out of the stills, or book in on a Saturday to learn how to make your own gin.
+Book in on a Saturday to learn how to make your own gin, or purchase the locally-made gin from the Psychopomp website.

-Just around the corner is Bulrush, another of Bristol's best little independent restaurants; I ate a foie gras macaron last time I visited and it has stuck in my mind ever since.
+Just around the corner is the Michelin-starred Bulrush, another of Bristol's best little independent restaurants; I ate a foie gras macaron last time I visited and it has stuck in my mind ever since.